By: Deborah Sacrey and Rocky Roden

 Figure 10 is the result of the interpretation process in the SOM classification volume.
 Both the new interpreted horizons and the old horizons are shown to illustrate how much more accurate the classification process is at defining stratigraphic events.
 In this section, one can see karsting, debris flows and possibly some reefs.

-In this article three different scenarios were given where the use of multi-attribute neural analysis of data can aid in solving some of the many issues geoscientists face when trying to interpret their data.
-The problems solved were using SOM classification to help define 1) reservoirs in deep, pressured, poor data quality areas, 2) thin bedded reservoirs while exploring or developing fields and 3) classification of data to help interpret data in difficult stratigraphic environments.
-The classification process, or machine learning, is the next wave of new technology designed to analyse seismic data in ways that the human eye cannot.
+In this article, three different scenarios were given where the use of multi-attribute neural analysis of data can aid in solving some of the many issues geoscientists face when trying to interpret their data.
+The problems solved were using SOM classification to help define 1) reservoirs in deep, pressured, poor data quality areas, 2) thin-bedded reservoirs while exploring or developing fields and 3) classification of data to help interpret data in difficult stratigraphic environments.
+The classification process, or machine learning, is the next wave of new technology designed to analyze seismic data in ways that the human eye cannot.

-The authors would like to thank Geophysical Insights for providing the machine learning technology applied in this paper.
+The authors would like to thank Geophysical Insights for the research and development of the Paradise® AI workbench and the machine learning applications used in this paper.